khemssharma/Community-bot/README.md

 node followback.js

 ### Running Automatically (via GitHub Actions)
-Set up your GitHub Secrets for GITHUB_USERNAME and GITHUB_TOKEN.
+Set up your GitHub Secrets for GITHUB_USERNAME and GITHUB_TOKEN.     <br>
 The bot will run automatically based on the schedule defined in .github/workflows/follow-back.yml.

 ## License